hpcarcher/2014-09-16-imperial/archer/sessions/Git.md

 Create a local repository
 -------------------------

-Make sure you are not in any clone of the boot camp materials!
+Make sure you are not in any clone of the bootcamp materials!

     git
     git --version